 Your private health insurance

-We work with all major UK health insurance providers.
+Circle Health Group works with all major UK health insurance providers.
 Simply let your provider know your chosen hospital to begin your treatment journey.

 Professor Hopper delivers a personalised approach to care, integrating shared decision making with patients by keeping up to date with modern treatments and providing an evidence-based approach.

 Professor Hopper graduated from the University of Glasgow in 2009 and underwent his orthopaedic specialist training in the West of Scotland.
-During his training he completed his thesis on ligament repair around the knee using the Internal Brace for which he was awarded an MD in sports medicine.
+During his training he completed his thesis on ligament repair around the knee using the Internal Brace for which he was awarded an MD in Sports Medicine.

 He underwent his fellowship training with Dr Bertrand Sonnery-Cottet at the Centre Orthopedique Santy, FIFA Centre of Excellence in Lyon, France.
 Dr Sonnery-Cottet is a world-renowned sports knee surgeon, specialising in the management of knee ligament injuries and sports trauma.